Barry and Howard

 If you cannot pay tax due

-File the return on time or file for an extension to avoid late-filing penalty of 5 percent per month up to 25 percent.
+- Filing: File the return on time or file for an extension to avoid a late filing penalty of 5 percent per month up to 25 percent.

-If payment can be made within a few months of filing, pay as much as possible with return or extension.
-Mail balance with the IRS notice of tax due.
+- Pay late: If payment can be made within a few months of filing, pay as much as possible with your return or extension.
+Mail the balance with the IRS notice of tax due.

-Cost: Percentage of tax as a convenience fee plus interest at the credit card rate.
-It can be costly.
+- Pay by Credit Card: Cost — percentage of tax as a convenience fee plus interest at the credit card rate.
+This can be costly.

 A reasonable estimate of tax liability must be entered on Form 4868.
 The IRS can invalidate an extension if tax is understated.
 An extension application is valid even if the estimated balance due is not paid with the application.